jestnot/dnd-notes/content/World of Kyrka/People and Organizations/The Church/Extremist Church Branch.md

 draft: false
 tags:
 ---
 This branch of the church split off due to their strong belief that [[The Three Sisters]]' most recent test for mortals has still not yet been passed.
 Most of the Church believes that it *was* passed successfully when [[Nackan Qvist]] rallied humanoids to kill [[Domedag]]; they do not support this branch's beliefs.
-To this last point, they are especially unwelcome in [[Nackanas]].
+To this last point, they are especially unwelcome in [[content/World of Kyrka/Places/The Three Nations/Nation - Nackanas/Nackanas]].

-Most followers currently reside in [[Extremist Church Branch Village]].
+Most followers currently reside in [[content/World of Kyrka/Places/The Three Nations/Nation - Vangsta/Vangstan Places/Extremist Church Branch Village]].
 # Beliefs
 They believe that the most recent test was not for mortals to destroy [[Domedag]], but to fundamentally prove humanoids worthy of being the prevailing ruling mortal class in Kyrka.